neCodingNewbs/python_algorithm_tutor/README.md

         if aList[number] < aList[least]:
           least = number

       swap(aList, least, n)

   def swap(array, x, y):
     temp = array[x]
     array[x] = array[y]
     array[y] = temp
 ```

 ##Bubble Sort

-  The aim is to sort from lowest to highest.
+  The aim again, is to sort from lowest to highest.

   1) Compare the first 2 items, if they are out of order, swap them.